 Sadly, anxiety, stress and depression start early with rates of depressed youths increasing.
 These three mental health issues are reported as top concerns by college students.
 Globally, more than 300 million suffer from depression and a recent study shows that happiness may be directly linked to productivity.
 Meditation can help prevent depression even among adolescents as well as reducing anxiety.

 5) Mindfulness and meditation can create a better working environment.

 Not only can it increase focus and productivity, but mindfulness can also create a healthier working environment.
 On an individual level, research shows that training in mindfulness can actually help people regulate their emotions more effectively, allowing them to remain present to someone in distress.
 Other studies are beginning to look at compassion training and so far suggest that this is a skill that can be learned.
 A 2017 study found that a company culture that includes mindfulness can also positively affect how employees work together.

 Here at Mind Oasis, we could tell you all day about the myriad benefits of meditation, but we would rather you find out for yourself!

-We warmly invite you to try out our free, drop-in mindfulness meditation program Meditate on the 8s.
-Offered 17 times each week, these 30-minute drop-in classes feature a live meditation teacher to greet and guide you.
+We warmly invite you to try out free, drop-in group sessions on Community Meditation.
+Offered 17 times each week, these 30-minute drop-in classes feature a meditation teacher to greet and guide you.
+All classes are interactive.

 Notice if joining a MO8 class changes the course of your day or shifts your mood.
 Try it for a few days in a row and see what happens.